 Is it safe to breathe air from a compressor?

-I believe it’s not safe to breathe air from an air compressor.
+I believe it’s not safe to breathe air from an air compressor, especially if it’s gas-powered as they often release harmful emissions, like carbon monoxide, into the air.

 Can an air compressor cause a fire?